AndreGraca98/console-animations/animations/readme_animation_simple.md

 ### `display()`

 Displays the next character in the animation loop.
-If the `internal_timer` is set, it will wait for that duration before displaying the next character.
+If the `wait_time` is set, it will wait for that duration before displaying the next character.

 ### `finished`

 A read-only property that returns `True` if the animation has finished its maximum number of iterations.
-If the maximum number of iterations is `None`, which means infinite, this property will always return `False`.
+If the maximum number of iterations is `-1`, which means infinite, this property will always return `False`.

 ### `reset()`